Books should to one of these fours ends conduce, for wisdom, piety, delight, or use.

 Meaning

-In the quote “Books should to one of these fours ends conduce, for wisdom, piety, delight, or use.,” the emphasis is on wisdom.
-It highlights the thought that wisdom grows through experience while implying that mistakes teach valuable lessons.
+“Books should to one of these fours ends conduce, for wisdom, piety, delight, or use.” presents a viewpoint centered on wisdom.
+It implies that wisdom grows through experience and encourages us to remember that mistakes teach valuable lessons.

 Theme